hyperledger/fabric/docs/source/certs_management.md

  └── user
 </pre>

-**Impact if expired**: The Fabric Administrator will no longer be able to issue or renew TLS certificates for nodes in the network.
+**Impact if expired**: The Fabric Administrator will no longer be able to register TLS certificates in the TLS CA for nodes in the network.

 [Reference - Enroll TLS CA Admin](https://hyperledger-fabric-ca.readthedocs.io/en/latest/operations_guide.html#enroll-tls-ca-s-admin)